godinhojoao/fundamentals/streams.md

 ## What is it?

 - A Stream is a sequence of data elements made available over time.
+We can think that as a buffer of data that is either used to consume or produce data in small pieces.
 - It's used to handle the continuous flow of data, allowing programs to read or write data piece by piece rather than loading the entire dataset into memory at once.
 - Streams are commonly used for input and output operations, where data is processed or transmitted sequentially.